KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 Generally, there are at most four bitangents between any two disks (unless they intersect, but since we are working with trees let’s assume that at worst, they will only touch each other).
-But Shawn questions himself, why bitangents?

-To see why, he cooks up an example:
+To see why we are dealing with bitagents, Shawn cooks up an example:

 <p align="center">
 <img src="/static/blog-posts/reversed-location-problem/fig7.png" alt="fig7" width="50%" />